Kevinrosmusic/backend_todolist/README.md

 - Click on a button named `code`

-- Copy the project URL as displayed on HTTPS tab
+- Copy the project URL as displayed on the HTTPS tab

 - If you're running Windows Operating System, open your command prompt.
 On Linux, Open your terminal

 - Change the current working directory to the location where you want the cloned directory to be made.
-Leave as it is if the current location is where you want the project to be.
+Leave it as it is if the current location is where you want the project to be.

 - Type `git clone` , and then paste the URL you copied in Step 3.<br>